writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 --------------------

 We have finished up the summer internship that we ran this year with `Mohit Patel`_.
-We now have `13 interviews with people in the community`_ sharing their history in the industry, as well as suggestions for folks who are just getting started.
+We now have `13 interviews with people in the community`_ sharing their job history in the industry, as well as suggestions for folks who are just getting started.

 We're excited to have this resource available for people who are hoping to get into the industry.